peterkovacs-codeandsoda/peterkovacs-codeandsoda/presentations/encryption.md

 ### 2.4.
 World War II
 - 1932 - Marian Rejewski: discovers how Enigma works.
 - It's shared with French and British intelligence services
-- Allowing crypthographers like Alan Turing to figure out how to crack and create Bombe Machine
+- Allowing cryptographers like Alan Turing to figure out how to crack and create Bombe Machine

 ![Bombe Machine](https://upload.wikimedia.org/wikipedia/commons/7/7a/Wartime_picture_of_a_Bletchley_Park_Bombe.jpg)